-The second recommendation centres on the role of the Plan.
-It is the place to find the details on the new priorities and how they will be implemented.
-The programme of transformation is set to review the remaining areas of service delivery, namely Communities, Resources, Economy and Local Environment this year.
-It is only after these transformations will the detail behind the delivery of the priorities be realised.
+The new Corporate Plan will play an important role in presenting the details on the new priorities and how they will be implemented.
+The Plan will also provide more detail on the programme of transformation.
+This programme is set to review the remaining areas of service delivery, namely Communities, Resources, Economy and Local Environment this year.
+It is only after these transformations will the full detail behind the delivery of the priorities be realised.